Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Conley-Zehnder index and index recurrence

 Let us now briefly recall the definitions of several invariants of $\Phi$, which play a central role in the index recurrence theorem (Theorem \ref{thm:IR-A}).
 We refer the reader to \cite[Sec.\ 4.1.3]{GG:LS} for more details and proofs.

-Consider first a totally degenerate $A\in\Sp(2m)$.
-Then $A=\exp(JQ)$ where all eigenvalues of $JQ$ are equal zero.
-The quadratic form $Q$ can be symplectically decomposed into a sum of terms of four types: \begin{itemize} \item the identically zero quadratic form on $\R^{2\nu_0}$, \item the quadratic form $Q_0=p_1q_2+p_2q_3+\cdots+p_{d-1}q_d$ in Darboux coordinates on $\R^{2d}$, where $d\geq 1$ is odd, \item the quadratic forms $Q_\pm=\pm(Q_0+p^2_d/2)$ on $\R^{2d}$ for any $d$. \end{itemize} These normal forms are taken from \cite[Sec.\ 2.4]{AG} and we find them more convenient to work with than the original Williamson normal forms; see \cite{Wi} and also, e.g., \cite[App.\ 6]{Ar}.
+Consider first a totally degenerate symplectic linear map $A\in\Sp(2m)$.
+Then $A=\exp(JQ)$ where $J$ is the matrix of the standard linear symplectic form on $\R^{2n}$ and all eigenvalues of $JQ$ are equal zero.
+The quadratic form $Q$ can be symplectically decomposed into a sum of terms of four types: \begin{itemize} \item the identically zero quadratic form on $\R^{2\nu_0}$, \item the quadratic form $Q_0=p_1q_2+p_2q_3+\cdots+p_{d-1}q_d$ in Darboux coordinates on $\R^{2d}$, where $d\geq 1$ is odd, \item the quadratic forms $Q_\pm=\pm(Q_0+p^2_d/2)$ on $\R^{2d}$ for any $d$. \end{itemize} These normal forms are taken from \cite[Sec.\ 2.4]{AG}; see also \cite{LM} and \cite[Sect.\ 2.6]{CLW} and Section \ref{sec:isospectral}.
+We find them more convenient to work with than the original Williamson normal forms; see \cite{Wi} and, e.g., \cite[App.\ 6]{Ar}.

 Denoting by $\sgn$ the signature, we have $\dim\ker Q_0=2$ and $\sgn Q_0=0$, and $\dim\ker Q_\pm=1$ and $\sgn Q_\pm=\pm 1$.
 Let $b_*(Q)$, where $*=0,\pm$, be the number of the $Q_0$ and $Q_\pm$ terms in the decomposition.
 Let us also set $b_*(A):=b_*(Q)$ and $\nu_0(A):=\nu_0(Q)$, and $b_*(\Phi):=b_*(A)$ when $A=\Phi(1)$ is totally degenerate.
 These are symplectic invariants of $Q$ and $A$ and $\Phi$, and the geometric multiplicity of the eigenvalue $1$ is $2(b_0+\nu_0)+b_++b_-$.